The free unitary compact quantum group: Abstract

-{\bf Abstract:} The free analogues of $\u (n)$ in Wo\-ro\-no\-wi\-cz' theory \cite{w2} are the compact matrix quantum groups $\{ A_u(F)\mid F\in\g\l (n,\c )\}$ introduced by Wang and Van Daele.
+The free analogues of $U(n)$ in Woronowicz's compact quantum group theory are the quantum groups $\{A_u(F)|F\in GL(n,\mathbb C)\}$ introduced by Van Daele and Wang.
 We classify here their irreducible representations.
 Their fusion rules turn to be related to the combinatorics of Voiculescu's circular variable.
-If $F\fb\in\r I_n$ we find an embedding $A_u(F)_{red}\hookrightarrow C(\t )*_{red}A_o(F)$, where $A_o(F)$ is the deformation of $\s\u (2)$ studied in \cite{moa}.
+If $F\bar{F}\in\mathbb R I_n$ we find an embedding $A_u(F)_{red}\subset C(\mathbb T)*_{red}A_o(F)$, where $A_o(F)$ is the deformation of $SU(2)$ that we previously studied.
 We use the representation theory and Powers' method for showing that the reduced algebras $A_u(F)_{red}$ are simple, with at most one trace.